 The 13th month would be added if the new moon of the second Yule month emerged 11 days or less after the winter solstice.
 This would have been done to prevent the second Yule month in the following year to start before the winter solstice.

-In that way, winter solstice would always be in the first Yule month, and the Yule sacrifice (jólablót) would always be celebrated on the first full moon following the new moon past winter solstice.
+In that way, the winter solstice would always be in the first Yule month, and the Yule sacrifice (jólablót) would always be celebrated on the first full moon following the new moon past the winter solstice.
 If this was indeed the method that the pagans used is uncertain, but it could explain why the time of the celebration would vary so much in the sources.

 In practice, this means that the first new moon after the winter solstice marked the beginning of the second Yule month (Old Norse: Jólmanuðr).
 This means that the 2nd Yule month, began with the new moon that occurs between the 22nd of December, and the 19th of January.
-This is the month were the Yule celebration should according to this theory take place.
+This is the month when the Yule celebration should according to this theory take place.

 Yule Sacrifice (Jólablót) is celebrated on the first full moon following the first new moon past the winter solstice.
 This full moon will occur on the 5th of January at the earliest and on the 2nd of February at the latest.
-The whole Yule month is therefor celebrated from winter solstice until the first full moon.
+The whole Yule month is therefore celebrated from winter solstice until the first full moon.

-One of the oldest source that also mentions the word ”jól” is in the poem Hrafnsmál (Old Norse: Haraldskvæði) by the poet Thorbjørn Hornklofi (Old Norse: Þorbjörn Hornklofi).
+One of the oldest sources that also mentions the word ”jól” is in the poem Hrafnsmál (Old Norse: Haraldskvæði) by the poet Thorbjørn Hornklofi (Old Norse: Þorbjörn Hornklofi).
 The poem was written around the 10th century, to the King of Norway Harald Fairhair (c.
 872-930) (Old Norse: Haraldr inn hárfagri).
 On one of its pages, it was written, that the Norwegian King wants to drink Yule (Old Norse: jól drekka).

 Icelandic: Úti vill jól drekka, ef skal einn ráða, fylkir hinn framlyndi, ok Freys leik heyja. Þórbjörn Hornklofi Haraldskvæði 6, 1-4